-The benefit code you must supply is a unique identifier which helps the Australian Taxation Office (ATO) identify the private health insurance coverage you've paid for in that financial year in relation to your age.
-The code is used to determine the amount of private health insurance rebate you will receive and is based on the age of the oldest person listed on the policy, and the time period when premiums were paid.
+A benefit code is a unique identifier which helps the Australian Taxation Office (ATO) identify the private health insurance coverage you've paid for in that financial year in relation to your age.
+The code is used to determine the amount of private health insurance rebate you'll receive and is based on the age of the oldest person listed on the policy and the period when premiums were paid.

 There are two rows on the form which relate to the months in the year when premiums for health cover were paid.
 The first row is for premiums paid between 1 July and 31 March, and the second row for premiums paid between 1 April and 30 June.
 The appropriate codes are as follows*: